ccdle12/Software-Developer-Jobs-Cluster/README.md

 # Software-Developer-Jobs-Cluster

-This project is designed to scrape all the jobs on Reed that are "Software Developer" jobs in the UK.
-The aim was to see where the major clusters of jobs are around the UK.
-(Personally where to consider looking for jobs as an alternative to London...)

-I am plan to expand the project to include other job boards and analyze further data about the job posts.

 #How the project was made
 Python and Sqlite3 were used for scraping and recording the information in a SQL database.